yehjxraymond/wqu_econometrics_group_proj/index.md

 The sinusiodal graph may suggest the need for AR(2) graph.

 However, we can also observe a negative correlation at lag 6 and a strong positive correlation at lag 12.
-This may suggest a seasonal ARMA with a period of 12.
+This may suggest a seasonal AR with a period of 12.

 #### PACF

-The PACF chart suggests an AR(1) signature where PACF shows a sharp cut-off at the first lag.
+The PACF chart shows an AR(1) signature where PACF shows a sharp cut-off at the first lag.

 ```R